The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-The new threshold for jumbo loans won’t officially top $700,000 until January, but several major mortgage lenders are boosting their limits for conforming loans in advance of the Federal Housing Finance Agency’s official announcement this fall.
+The new threshold for jumbo loans won’t officially flirt with $750,000 until January, but the nation’s largest mortgage lenders are boosting their limit for conforming loans in advance of the Federal Housing Finance Agency’s official announcement this fall.

 A bit of background: Mortgage giants Fannie Mae and Freddie Mac buy most of the residential mortgages issued in the U.S. The upper limit on the amounts of those loans is set once a year by their federal overseer, the Federal Housing Finance Agency (FHFA).

-For 2022, the so-called conforming loan limit is $647,200 in most parts of the country.
-In high-cost areas such as coastal California and New York City, the cap is $970,800.
-Borrow more than that, and you’ll need a jumbo loan, a type of mortgage that can carry more onerous restrictions than conventional loans.
+For 2023, the so-called conforming loan limit is $726,200 in most parts of the country.
+In high-cost areas such as coastal California and New York City, the cap is $1,089,300.
+Borrow more than that, and you’ll need a jumbo loan, a type of mortgage that can carry more onerous qualifying criteria than conventional loans.

-FHFA is scheduled to announce the new limits for 2023 in late November.
+FHFA is scheduled to announce the new limits for 2024 in late November.
 The number will be based on the agency’s quarterly home price indices for the year.
 The lenders who are boosting loan limits now use the higher amounts as a way to attract borrowers, who could lock in loans now and close towards the end of the year and into next.

 Which type of loan is a better deal?

-Conventional loans normally carry better rates than jumbo loans, but during the volatile mortgage market of 2022, that pattern has shifted.
-The average rate on a conventional 30-year loan was 6.02 percent as of Sept.
-7, compared to just 5.56 percent for jumbo mortgages, according to Bankrate’s weekly survey of lenders.
+Conventional loans normally carry better rates than jumbo loans, but that pattern has shifted.
+The average rate on a conventional 30-year loan was 7.55 percent as of Sept.
+26, compared to just 7.41 percent for jumbo mortgages, according to Bankrate’s weekly survey of lenders.

-However, the rate alone isn’t the only thing borrowers should consider.
+However, the rate alone isn’t the only factor borrowers should consider.
 Banks often hold jumbo loans in their portfolios, and they tend to be picky about borrowers’ qualifications.

 “Borrowers may be able to get better jumbo rates, if they can qualify,” says Jeff Lazerson of MortgageGrader in Laguna Niguel, California.